dg/rss-php/readme.txt

-RSS for PHP (c) David Grudl, 2008 (http://davidgrudl.com)
+RSS & Atom Feeds for PHP (c) David Grudl, 2008 (http://davidgrudl.com)

 Introduction
 ------------

-RSS for PHP is a very small and easy-to-use library for consuming an RSS Feed
+RSS & Atom Feeds for PHP is a very small and easy-to-use library for consuming an RSS and Atom feed

 Project at GoogleCode: http://rss-php.googlecode.com